Venus: Atmosphere and climate

 Venus has a dense atmosphere composed of 96.5% carbon dioxide, 3.5% nitrogen—both exist as supercritical fluids at the planet's surface with a density 6.5% that of water—and traces of other gases including sulphur dioxide.
 The mass of its atmosphere is 92 times that of Earth's, whereas the pressure at its surface is about 93 times that at Earth's—a pressure equivalent to that at a depth of nearly 1 km under Earth's ocean surfaces.
 The density at the surface is 65 kg/m3, 6.5% that of water or 50 times as dense as Earth's atmosphere at 20 C at sea level.
-The CO2-rich atmosphere generates the strongest greenhouse effect in the Solar System, creating surface temperatures of at least 462 C. This makes the Venusian surface hotter than Mercury's, which has a minimum surface temperature of −220 C and maximum surface temperature of 427 C, even though Venus is nearly twice Mercury's distance from the Sun and thus receives only around a quarter of Mercury's solar irradiance, of 2,600 W/m^{2} (double that of Earth).
+The CO2-rich atmosphere generates the strongest greenhouse effect in the Solar System, creating surface temperatures of at least 462 C. This makes the Venusian surface hotter than Mercury's, even though Venus is nearly twice Mercury's distance from the Sun and thus receives only around a quarter of Mercury's solar irradiance, of 2,600 W/m^{2} (double that of Earth).
 Because of its runaway greenhouse effect, Venus has been identified by scientists such as Carl Sagan as a warning and research object linked to climate change on Earth.
-Therefore Venus has been called a greenhouse planet, a planet under a greenhouse inferno.
+Venus has thus been called a greenhouse planet.